haacked/haacked.com/_posts/archived/2006-08-06-SeeTheMonkeysAreTryingToTakeOver.ButLuckilyThereIsHelp.aspx.markdown

 ---
 layout: post
-title: "See!
+title: See!
 The Monkeys Are Trying To Take Over.
-But Luckily There Is Help."
+But Luckily There Is Help.
 date: 2006-08-06 -0800
 comments: true
 disqus_identifier: 14685
 categories: []
+redirect_from: "/archive/2006/08/05/SeeTheMonkeysAreTryingToTakeOver.ButLuckilyThereIsHelp.aspx/"
 ---

 ![The Evil Monkey In Chris's Closet](http://haacked.com/images/evilmonkeyinchriscloset.jpg) This [story from Boing